Versatile Video Representation via Feed-Forward 2D Gaussian Splatting Tokenization: Experiments

 \subsubsection{Analysis of Spatial and Temporal Versatility.}

-We provide two visualizations to further illustrate our method.
-Fig.\ref{fig:vis-rec} presents the qualitative reconstruction performance, while Fig.\ref{fig:vis-dis} analyzes the spatial and temporal versatility of our approach using videos of the ``playing Daf" and ``typing" actions.
-In Fig.~\ref{fig:vis-dis}, we visualize the distribution of static and dynamic Gaussians by displaying their locations $\mu_k$ in red and blue, respectively, in the 2nd and 5th columns.
-For static background regions, most Gaussians are classified as static, whereas for moving objects such as the human body (2nd column) and typing fingers (5th column), the majority of Gaussians are classified as dynamic.
-Moreover, we visualize the Radiance Field Map, which displays the rasterization weights aggregated from the 2D Gaussians at each spatial position (see Eq.~\ref{eq:render}).
-The visualization reveals that objects containing richer information (\eg, the body and hands) receive higher rasterization weights from the 2DGS.
+We provide two visualizations in Fig.~\ref{fig:vis-dis} to further illustrate and analyze the spatial and temporal versatility of our approach, using videos of the ``playing Daf" and ``typing" actions.
+Specifically, we visualize the distribution of static and dynamic Gaussians by respectively displaying their locations $\mu_k$ in red and blue in the $2^{nd}$ column.
+For static background regions, most Gaussians are classified as static, whereas for moving objects, such as the typing fingers and the human body, the majority of Gaussians are classified as dynamic.
+Moreover, in the $3^{rd}$ column, we visualize the Radiance Field Map, which displays the rasterization weights aggregated from the 2D Gaussians at each spatial position (see Eq.~\ref{eq:render}).
+The visualization reveals that objects containing richer information (\eg, the human body and hands) receive higher rasterization weights from 2D Gaussian primitives.
+Such rasterization characteristics enable the reconstructed latent $\bar{\mathbb{Z}}$ to preserve both spatial and temporal versatility with greater compactness, thereby improving storage efficiency for video compression and reconstruction quality for downstream tasks such as video synthesis and video action recognition.